dipsylala/LEDStick_TFT/README.md

 ## Installation

+The AdaFruit NeoPixel library can be retrieved from the usual sources and included (https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation).

 There are some 3rd party files for the TFT, Touch and buttons in the 3rd Party Libraries folder.

-Add these to your Arduino library.
-They're the latest versions, but UTFT needed tweaking for versions of the ITDB32S Sainsmart display (look in UTFT\tft_drivers\ssd1289).
+# Version 1 - UTFT/URTouch/UTFT_Buttons
-These libraries can also be retrieved from http://www.rinkydinkelectronics.com
+This set is the latest - it can also be retrieved from http://www.rinkydinkelectronics.com

-The AdaFruit NeoPixel library can be retrieved from the usual sources and included (https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation).
+# Version 2 - UTFT/UTouch/UTFT_Buttons
+This set is the a version I had supplied with some Sainsmart hardware.
+Sainsmart use a knock-off version of the original UTFT libraries.

+By defual, LEDStick_TFT will use the UTouch libraries.
+If you have hardware capable of using the URTouch libraries, add the URTOUCH_USED preprocessor definition to your compilation parameters.

 ### Using the Arduino IDE:
 * I've used Arduino IDE 1.5.8 and 1.8.1 for compile-testing